-All students can begin arriving to school from 7:20am onwards.
-Students are not permitted inside the classroom before 7:20am as there is NO supervision available.
+All students can begin arriving at school from 7:20 am onwards.
+Students are not permitted inside the classroom before 7:20 am as there is NO supervision available.

-Pre-KG - Grade 2 students are to be dropped off to their respective classroom by parents.
+Pre-KG - Grade 2 students are to be dropped off at their respective classrooms by parents.
 No parents are allowed inside the classroom.
-They can only handover their child at the door to the respective teacher.
+They can only hand over their child at the door to the respective teacher.

 Parents are always required to wear their ID badges when on the school premises.
-A visitor's pass can be obtained from the security staff when a valid EID, copy of passport or driver's license is presented.
+A visitor's pass can be obtained from the security staff when a valid EID, copy of passport, or driver's license is presented.
 Access will not be granted without the ID Badge.

 Grades 3-5 students can be dropped off at the school entrance.
-Students are encouraged to walk independently to their respective classroom.
-Leadership team will be around to shepherd students safely to their classrooms.
+Students are encouraged to walk independently to their respective classrooms.
+The leadership team will be around to shepherd students safely to their classrooms.

-Parking is available at the front, side and back of the school.
+Parking is available at the front, side, and back of the school.
 We request all parents to park safely and considerately, keeping in mind, both the other parents and the neighbours.
-Police patrol these areas and issue fines for those that park illegally.
+Police patrol these areas and issue fines for those who park illegally.
 Please do the following:

-- adhere to the instructions of signposts in the parking area and use the marked crossing areas when moving through car parks and across roads; - when arriving or leaving the school premises, drive slowly and carefully, adhere to the signals and instructions of our security staff who direct traffic to avoid endangering pedestrians. - obey the signs indicating whether you should move or stop
+- adhere to the instructions of signposts in the parking area and use the marked crossing areas when moving through car parks and across roads; - when arriving or leaving the school premises, drive slowly and carefully, and adhere to the signals and instructions of our security staff who direct traffic to avoid endangering pedestrians. - obey the signs indicating whether you should move or stop

 The safety of children and other pedestrians is our highest priority and careless or reckless driving will be reported.
-Our traffic marshals record registration plates of offenders and incidents will be reported.
-Any abuse of our staff, students and parent volunteers will not be tolerated and will be reported to the police.
+Our traffic marshals record the registration plates of offenders and incidents will be reported.
+Any abuse of our staff, students, and parent volunteers will not be tolerated and will be reported to the police.